-This program will fund 7 new pilot grant mechanisms, including the first of these opportunities to be announced, the Winship Grant Pilot Program - Basic and Translational RFP (deadline November 18, 2013).
+This program will fund 7 new pilot grant mechanisms, including the first of these opportunities to be announced, the Winship Grant Pilot Program - Basic and Translational RFP.
 More information will be posted with the announcement of each pilot grant mechanism.

 Winship Pilot Grant Program Summary: (.pdf)